 2 Bag containing sachet of puzzle glue and spreader

 Ignore the strict instructions to do the edge pieces first: put the bits together in any order you like.
 If you want to display the puzzle, you can use the glue to stick it together.
 Spread a sheet of clean but unwanted paper under the completed puzzle, with the puzzle the right way up.
 Then pour the glue over the front of the puzzle: spread it out with the spreader, so all the joints get neatly filled with glue.
 It should dry with a nice glossy finish.

 Disclaimer: I have very limited experience of gluing puzzles - I usually break them up to do again some day.
 But I have had some success with trompe l'oeil murals!

 Please note: Actual box contents may vary.
 If you find any discrepancies, please let us know.

-Apollo also have a large range of Educational toys: here is a list of the main links - you will need to experiment with clicking the coloured links at the bottom of the second level pages (which are all images, so machine translation services are no real help, unfortunately).
+There is a large range of Educational toys: here is a list of the main links - you will need to experiment with clicking the coloured links at the bottom of the second level pages (which are all images, so machine translation services are no help, unfortunately).
 Please ask if you are looking for specific children's puzzles, for example for learning hiragana or katakana.